At many companies, it can feel as if there are 100 miles between sales and marketing.

-At most companies, it can feel like marketing and sales are far from being on the same team.
-According to the 2017 State of Inbound report, fewer than half of marketers would describe their respective companies' Sales and Marketing teams as "generally aligned."
+According to the State of Inbound report, fewer than half of marketers would describe their respective companies' sales and marketing teams as "generally aligned."
+That's a problem.

-Here at HubSpot, we're lucky to have a strong, healthy relationship between marketing and sales.
-Our marketing and sales executives started out on the same team in the company's earliest days, and that collaboration has trickled down throughout the organization as it continues to grow.
+In HubSpot's early days, our marketing and sales executives started out on the same team, and luckily that collaboration has trickled down throughout the organization as it continues to grow.
 But it wasn't just luck, of course.

 That alignment -- which we call "Smarketing" -- is largely the result of a conscious decision to work together, set goals, and create agreements between both teams.